Abnormal Chicken Eggs: Why & What They Mean

 Inside Another Eggshell

-This one might make you do a double take.
+These abnormal chicken eggs might make you do a double take.
 You crack an egg over a bowl and instead of a yolk and egg white dropping out, you see another shell.
-This type of abnormal egg is technically called a counter-peristalsis contraction.
+These types of abnormal chicken eggs are technically called a counter-peristalsis contraction.
 More commonly, though, we call it an egg within an egg.

 Finding this abnormal egg is definitely strange, but it’s not a cause for concern.
 It happens because the egg stops going through the normal laying process and reverses direction within the oviduct.
 The egg in reverse is added to another egg, giving you a normal egg within an eggshell.
 It’s pretty rare, but it can be caused by stress in the henhouse or just happen for no reason at all.